-Snorkeling is a fairly safe and healthy water sport and poses a minimal threat if you take the appropriate measures to train for the adventure.
+You may ask: is snorkeling dangerous?
+The answer is: snorkeling is a fairly safe and healthy water sport – certainly safer than scuba diving – and poses a minimal threat if you take the appropriate measures to train for the adventure.

-Snorkeling is an undersea activity which involves a respiration tube.
-A mask is a prevalent add-on so that you can see underwater.
+Snorkeling is an undersea activity that involves a respiration tube.
+A snorkel mask is a prevalent add-on so that you can see underwater.
 It’s built to allow you to wander underwater canyons and vibrant green plant-life without worrying about breathing.

 It’s very safe to snorkel.
 You are at the top, and there are no pressure changes relevant to depth, and your limitless emergency air supply is inches away.
 You will prevent sea urchins if you avoid swimming over the shallowest reefs and bottoms of the seas.
 Looking around often, keeping situational awareness is always a good policy.